 |IT Based Tactics||✓|

 In addition to sting operations, sex buyers may be arrested as the product of investigations or enforcement operations of real offenses against victims.
 For example, in August 2021, a 46-year-old Scottsbluff man was accused of asking a 17-year-old girl to send him nude photos in exchange for money.
-The man was charged with sex trafficking of a minor, a Class IB felony; possession of child pornography, a Class IIA felony; and attempted incest, a Class IIA felony.
+The man was charged with sex trafficking of a minor, a Class IB felony; possession of child pornography (i.e., child sexual abuse materials), a Class IIA felony; and attempted incest, a Class IIA felony.
 Scottsbluff Police were contacted in December 2020 by a local counselor who had a 17-year-old client who had reported messages that were sexual in nature involving the suspect.
 The teen said she had been asked by a man on Facebook for nude photos in return for money.
 The girl admitted to sending photos, though she had covered her “private parts.”
 The girl said she questioned the identity of the man, believing she had determined the man’s real identity as a family member due to the conversation.
 Police had previously investigated reports involving the man making sexual comments to the girl.
 The girl then messaged the man’s actual account, and he sent the girl sexual comments.
 Police obtained a search warrant and were able to tie both accounts to the suspect’s cell phone.
 A search of his account also showed multiple screenshots of a nude female with digital markings over portions of her body to conceal them.
-A warrant for the man’s arrest was issued and he was arrested, then was arraigned in Scotts Bluff County Court and bond has been set at $250,000.
+A warrant for the man’s arrest was issued and he was arrested, then was arraigned in Scotts Bluff County Court and bond was set at $250,000.

 Loss of employment is another consequence of sex buying that has occurred in the city.
 For example, in October 2011, a former Scottsbluff firefighter pleaded no contest to a charge of soliciting prostitution during a Scotts Bluff County Court pre-trial conference on the charge, which is a Class I misdemeanor.
-At the time of the incident, the man had been employed as a firefighter with the Scottsbluff Fire Department.
-He had been placed on paid administrative leave, but submitted his resignation soon afterward.
+At the time of the incident, the man was employed as a firefighter with the Scottsbluff Fire Department.
+He was placed on paid administrative leave, but submitted his resignation soon afterward.
 He was also a paramedic at a local ambulance service for four years.
 As a result of his arrest, the fire department and the ambulance service terminated the sex buyer’s employment.
 The charge stemmed from a complaint by a former employee of the defendant.
 She said a female employee had been trying to collect about $280 in money that was owed to her for work she had performed in his painting business.
 The woman received a text message from the man telling her that he had the money and asked her if she wanted to double the money.
 She had asked him for clarification when he told her she could double the money by performing a sex act.
 The man then sent a series of texts to the woman and arrived at a location, expecting her to perform the sex act.
 The woman employee was also accompanied by her boyfriend and had contacted police.
-In 2012, the sex buyer was sentenced to two years of supervised probation, 14 Saturdays in jail, required to complete treatment, and attend Alcoholics Anonymous meetings.
+In 2012, the sex buyer was sentenced to two years of supervised probation, 14 Saturdays in jail, was required to complete treatment, and attend Alcoholics Anonymous meetings.
 The judge also ordered the sex buyer to serve 75 hours of community service with an organization aimed at helping women who have suffered abuse.

 - Scottsbluff Police Department